Running a half? Race day tips

 There was a hilarious three second online clip of him crossing the line at the Brighton Half the other year and silently swearing at himself when he checked his time.
 That was the year they accidentally laid the course out longer.
 Oh how all the runners laughed <cough>.

-So, if you’re running one of the halves that are coming up in Worthing (Feb 11), Brighton (Feb 25), Eastbourne (4 March), Hastings (18 March), Paddock Wood (8 April) or elsewhere then I salute you.
-I’ll be cheering as not only my husband but now both my siblings shame me by taking part.
+So, if you’re running one of the halves that are coming up in Brighton, Eastbourne (3 March) Hastings (24 March) Paddock Wood (7 April) or elsewhere then I salute you.
 If you’re tackling one for the first time then check out these race day tips I’ve gleaned from Mr Muddy (and some spectator tips from myself).
 Warning: contains reference to nipple plasters….

 Race day runners’ tips